integrations/terraform-provider-github/website/docs/d/actions_environment_public_key.html.markdown

 # github\_actions\_environment\_public\_key

 Use this data source to retrieve information about the public key of the repository environment.
-Note that the provider `token` must have the "Secrets" repository permissions (read) and "Environments" repository permissions (read) to retreive the public key of a given environment.
+Note that the provider `token` must have the "Secrets" repository permissions (read) and "Environments" repository permissions (read) to retrieve the public key of a given environment.

 ## Example Usage